legendkong/agent-debate-v4/README.md

 ## Description

 agent-debate-v4 aims to automate consultancy in the not so distant future.
-By orchestrating a collaborative effort among specialized agents with domain knowledge of particular topics, this app promises precise, well-researched solutions to user-provided problem statements in the realm of SAP consultancy.
+By orchestrating a collaborative effort among specialized agents with domain knowledge of particular topics, this solution promises precise, well-researched solutions to user-provided problem statements in the realm of SAP consultancy.

 Here's how it unfolds: